RasaHQ/rasa/docs/motivation.rst

 After going through the :ref:`installation`, most users should start with :ref:`tutorial_basics`.
-However, if you already have a bunch of conversations you'd like to use as a training set, check the :ref:`tutorial_babi`.
+However, if you already have a bunch of conversations you'd like to use as a training set, check the :ref:`tutorial_supervised`.

 Questions
 ---------